JJanssen123/sunmaster2mqtt/README.md

 # sunmaster2mqtt
-Python script for reading Mastervolt Sunmaster solar inverter data and publish data as mqtt messages
+Python script for reading Mastervolt Sunmaster solar inverter data and publish data as mqtt messages.

 To use this script you need a RS485 to TCP converter like <a target="_blank" href="https://nl.aliexpress.com/item/32514008468.html">this (ethernet)</a> or <a href="https://nl.aliexpress.com/item/4000133437266.html" target="_blank">this (wifi)</a>.
 Put the ip-address of this converter in settings.py.